vespa-engine/vespa/client/js/app/README.md

     -e SPAN_STORAGE_TYPE=memory \
     jaegertracing/jaeger-query:latest

+The Jaeger UI can then be reached at **localhost:16686/search**

 To use the visualizer you paste the Vespa trace into the text box and press the button to convert the trace
 to a format supported by Jaeger and download it.
 Only Vespa traces using _trace.timestampa=true_ **and** _traceLevel_ between 3 and 5 (inclusive) will work correctly.

 ![Trace Converter](img/TraceConverter.png)

-When downloading the trace a new tab with Jeager will open up.
+After downloading the converted trace is can be used with the Jaeger UI.
 Press the _JSON File_ button as shown in the image, and drag and drop the trace you just downloaded.

 ![Jager Image](img/JaegerExample.png)